JordanCWard/Elist/README.md

 <br>
 <br>

-(18+23)/108124 total orders =
-18 orders have negative value for ship - purchase
-23 orders have values >=25 for ship - purchase
-rest are 1 to 3
+108124 total orders so this is a very small amount of data 18 orders have negative value from -697 to -3 days for ship - purchase 23 orders have values 25 to 1297 days for ship - purchase rest are 1 to 3

-17 orders have negative value for deliver - purchase 23 orders have values >= 29 for deliver - purchase
-rest are 5 to 10
+108124 total orders so this is a very small amount of data 17 orders have values from -694 to -16 days for deliver - purchase 23 orders have values from 29 to 1300 days for deliver - purchase rest are 5 to 10

 the issue is with the purchase date because deliver - ship has values from 2 to 9

+look at refund section for purchase date stuff

 Continue below, data has been created file is called regression analysis